Miners weigh down FTSE in low volumes

 “Investor sentiment and positioning remain supportive for further equity market gains,” said Valentijn van Nieuwenhuijzen, head of strategy at ING Investment Management, who is ‘medium overweight’ on equities.

-“Our assessment of risk seeking behavior of investors is positive, short-term market momentum is strong and anecdotal evidence of asset allocator and hedge fund positioning suggests that many investors still remain defensively positioned.”
+“Our assessment of risk seeking behaviour of investors is positive, short-term market momentum is strong and anecdotal evidence of asset allocator and hedge fund positioning suggests that many investors still remain defensively positioned.”